ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ```

-### Download object using a stream
+### Download object by using a stream
 {: #java-examples-download-stream}

-This example assumes that the bucket `sample` already exists.
+This example assumes that the bucket `sample` exists.

 ```java
 S3Object returned = cos.getObject( // request the object by identifying